andrew/ultimate-awesome/README.md

 - [tips-for-scientific-research](https://github.com/tzxiang/tips-for-scientific-research) - A collection of tips for scientific research.
 - [data-tools](https://github.com/victorcouste/data-tools) - Data Tools Subjective List.
 - [awesome-hyperspectral-image-unmixing](https://github.com/xiuheng-wang/awesome-hyperspectral-image-unmixing) - Resource collection for the paper "Integration of Physics-Based and Data-Driven Models for Hyperspectral Image Unmixing: A summary of current methods" (SPM 2023).
+- [awesome-llm-list](https://github.com/BarnacleLabs/awesome-llm-list) - An overview of Large Language Model (LLM) options.
 - [Awesome-Azure-Advanced-Analytics](https://github.com/dem108/Awesome-Azure-Advanced-Analytics) - Awesome big data and advanced analytics resources for the Microsoft Azure Cloud.
 - [awesome-starter-packs](https://github.com/ericclemmons/awesome-starter-packs) - Bluesky Starter Packs to find awesome accounts to follow.
 - [awesome-go-tools](https://github.com/gobuild/awesome-go-tools) - A list of awesome Go tools.
 Not like awesome-go here only maintains golang awesome tools.
 - [awesome-topic-models](https://github.com/jonaschn/awesome-topic-models) - ✨ Awesome - A curated list of amazing Topic Models (implementations, libraries, and resources).
+- [awesome-world-models](https://github.com/leofan90/awesome-world-models) - A comprehensive list of papers for the definition of World Models and using World Models for General Video Generation, Embodied AI, and Autonomous Driving, including papers, codes, and related websites.
 - [make_work_easier](https://github.com/Magic-wei/make_work_easier) - This is a repo that investigates or develops tools to make work easier and enjoyable, especially for research stuffs.
 - [awesome-wicket](https://github.com/PhantomYdn/awesome-wicket) - A curated list of awesome projects powered by Apache Wicket .
 - [awesome-svelte-stores](https://github.com/samuba/awesome-svelte-stores) - A list of awesome Svelte stores.